[Mrs Anne Main in the Chair]

 “a betrayal of those who invested in this review in the hope of securing meaningful change”.

 Having listened to the story about the constituent of my hon.
-Friend the Member for High Peak (Ruth George), it is hard to conclude anything different.
+Friend the Member for High Peak, it is hard to conclude anything different.
 If the Government do not listen to me, or even to the charity sector, can the Minister give me one good reason why they have chosen to ignore the powerful, united voices of Bishop James, Baroness Corston and Dame Angiolini?

 There are families trying desperately to afford the crippling costs of legal fees they never expected to need to pay.
 We are seeing increasing numbers of families whose loved ones were killed in horrific accidents crowdfunding vital legal help, and the ongoing failure of the legal aid system to treat even the most determined families fairly.